cirKITers/qml-essentials/docs/coefficients.md

 # Fourier Coefficient Calculation (FCC)

 The FCC, as introduced in [Fourier Fingerprints of Ansatzes in Quantum Machine Learning](https://doi.org/10.48550/arXiv.2508.20868), is a metric that aims to predict the expected performance of an arbitrary Ansatz based on the the correlation between its Fourier modes.
-In this framework, you can get the FCC for a given model by e.g.
+In this framework, the FCC for a given `model` can be obtained as follows:

 ```python
 from qml_essentials.coefficients import FCC